-Instant Pots are all the rage—justifiably so, we might add—because of how dead simply they make meal prep.
-They’re also an incredibly useful tool for parents, because you can use them as a sterilizing autoclave for baby bottles and more.
+Instant Pots are all the rage—justifiably so, we might add—because of how dead simple they make meal prep.
+They’re also an incredibly useful tool for parents because you can use them as a sterilizing autoclave for baby bottles and more.

 Germs hate heat.
 It’s why we pasteurize milk, why we boil bacteria-contaminated water to render it potable, and why hospitals and medical centers autoclave reusable instruments to render them sterile for use.

 You may have used microwave bags to sanitize bottles, breast pump parts, and other items before.
 The bags are fairly inexpensive (as long as you dry them properly and store them for reuse), but if you’d like to cut down on plastic use or skip the expense of buying the bags, there’s a pretty clever way to get by without them: your Instant Pot.